AllenZ05/Snake-Game/README.md

 # Snake Game

-Snake Game inspired by the Google Snake Game.
-Implemented snake movement, collision detection, score tracking, sound effects, and game over screen, for an engaging experience.
-Also designed graphics, refined performance, and created a user-friendly interface with dynamic animations.
+Snake Game inspired by the classic Snake Game.

+Navigate the snake using WASD or arrow keys to consume food and grow while avoiding collisions with the walls or the snake itself.
+Have fun!

 ### Timeline

-- October 2023 (Main Development)
+- **Main Development** (Oct 2023)
-- January 2024 (Added new features)
+- **Added new features** (Jan 2024)

 ## Tech Stack and tools used

 - Python
+- PyGame

+## Features

+- Responsive snake movement with WASD or arrow key controls
+- Collision detection and immersive sound effects
+- Dynamic game over screen with score tracking
+- Engaging snake graphics and fluid animations for a user-friendly interface

+## Getting Started

-- Pygame
+- **Clone** the repository
+- **Install** Pygame: `pip install pygame`
+- **Run** the game: `python main.py`

 ## Video Demo